 Internal Complaints Committee has been set up to redress complaints.

 36. MATERIAL TRANSACTIONS WITH RELATED PARTIES

-The Company has not entered in to any transaction with related parties during the yearunder review which requires reporting in Form AOC-2 in terms of Companies Act 2013 readwith Companies (Accounts) Rules 2014.
+The Company has not entered into any transaction with related parties during the yearunder review which requires reporting in Form AOC-2 in terms of Companies Act 2013 readwith Companies (Accounts) Rules 2014.

 The Company conducts regularly Safety audit and Environment audit through competentauthorities for its manufacturing facilities located at Navi Mumbai and Ankleshwar.
-TheCompany also organised various safety awareness programmes to impart safety training toits employees.
+TheCompany also organises various safety awareness programmes to impart safety training toits employees.

 |For and on behalf of the Board of Directors || |

-|Place: Mumbai ||H.V.
-Goenka |
+|Place: Mumbai ||Harsh V. Goenka |

-|Date: May 2 2018 ||Chairman |
+|Date: April 30 2021 ||Chairman |